-There is also a growing focus on homelessness and rough sleeping politically and from a public perspective, and increasing recognition that preventing homelessness needs intervention from a wide range of partners, as part of a broader system response.
+There is also a growing focus on homelessness and rough sleeping politically and from a public perspective and increasing recognition that preventing homelessness needs intervention from a wide range of partners and agencies as part of a broader system response.

 Homelessness is an issue across the country, and Kirklees is typical.
-Since 2016, we have seen an upward trend in the numbers of people who are approaching the Council as homeless, or threatened with homelessness, and a corresponding increase in the numbers of people whom the Council accepts as statutory homeless2.
+Since 2016, we have seen an upward trend in the numbers of people who are approaching the Council as homeless, or threatened with homelessness, and a corresponding increase in the numbers of people whom the Council accepts as statutory homeless.
 However, it is worth noting that, certainly prior to this time the long term trend in homelessness has been significantly decreasing.

-Kirklees has a well-established effective multi agency partnership which represents the breadth of agencies who play a part in the homelessness prevention agenda.
-The Kirklees Homelessness Forum (KHF) works to prevent homelessness, and end rough sleeping and where people do become
+At a regional level, the Council's Housing Solutions Service works with colleagues in neighbouring local authorities to share good practice, innovation and improvement and improve effectiveness of shared referral systems.
+Locally, Kirklees has a well-established and effective multi agency partnership which represents the breadth of agencies who play a part in the homelessness prevention agenda.
+The Kirklees Homelessness